intuition-io/intuition/README.md

         return allocations, 0, 1
 ```

-Strategies triggering buy or sell signals are used with great zipline backtester engine and therefor use quite the same scheme,
+Strategies triggering buy or sell signals are used with great zipline backtester engine and therefore use quite the same scheme,
-plus the manager, and some config paarmeters.
+plus the manager, and some config parameters.
 Here a classic momentum strategie:

 ```python
 class Momentum(TradingAlgorithm):